rhkdump/kdump-auto-bisect/README.md

 bisect other kernel projects.

 ## Preparation
-You need a stable computer system with kdump operational.
+You need a stable computer system with kdump operational and install wget if you choose to bisect kernel RPMs.

 ## Installation
 Clone this repository and install KAB with command `make install`